 “Sy” as StreamID value and

-numerical variables x an y.
+numerical variables x and y.

 5.2 TCP bearer

 The notation of TCP bearer connection is synonym to a TCP connection in the network user plane.
 There might be also a control plane TCP connection (between MGC and MG) in case of a TCP-based H.248 transport mode [ITU-T H.248.67].